Rescuing animals during disasters – Europesave human lives by saving animals before, during and after disasters

 Since offering emergency aid at border crossings in Poland, IFAW has issued more than 80 grants to partners in Ukraine and neighboring countries.
 These funds are being used to purchase pet food and animal supplies, veterinary supplies and medicine, and for operational expenses to help keep shelters and rescue centers care for their animals.

-IFAW also partnered with the Ukrainian Small Animals Veterinary Association to vaccinate and microchip 20,000 and sterilise 4,000 owned pets from displaced and resident families.
+IFAW also partnered with the Ukrainian Small Animals Veterinary Association to vaccinate and microchip 20,000 and sterilize 4,000 owned pets from displaced and resident families.
 The activities are currently being expanded to include several thousands of animals from local shelters, with 13 veterinary clinics participating in Kyiv, Lviv, Kharkiv, Odessa, and Dnipro.

 With the arrival of winter in Ukraine, IFAW teamed up with Mykolaiv Red Cross and Nova Ukraine to provide mattresses, blankets, and insulated houses for cats and dogs, as well as food for animals of families in need and free home visits by veterinary specialists.
 IFAW also sent funds to the Ukrainian Equestrian Charity Foundation to supply them with hay and compound feed, saving more than 150 horses.